 The FAMIS report MBP 420, Statement of Subsidiary Account Balances, is used to account for loans receivable for the State of Hawaii.
-The loans receivable balance for the Hawaii Green Infrastructure Loan Program stated on the report MBP 420 as of June 30, 2018 did not agree to the financial records of the HGIA.
-New loans disbursed and principal loan repayments were not recorded in the State's accounting system during the latter part of the fiscal year after the previous accountant retired.
+The loans receivable balance for the Hawaii Green Infrastructure Loan Program stated on the report MBP 420 as of June 30, 2019 did not agree to the financial records of HGIA.
+New loans disbursed and principal loan repayments were not recorded in the State's accounting system throughout the entire fiscal year.

-Interest income from investments and the loan program were also not recorded in FAMIS during the latter part of the fiscal year after the previous accountant retired.
+Interest income from investments and the loan program were also not recorded in FAMIS throughout the entire fiscal year.